Release Notes

 Tables Added:

-• Multi-Arm Non-Inferiority/Supersuperiority Tests for Vaccine Efficacy using the Ratio of Vaccine and Control Proportions
+• Multi-Arm Non-Inferiority/Supersuperiority Tests for Vaccine Efficacy using the Ratio of Vaccine and Control Proportions in a Cluster-Randomized Design

 6. Bioequivalence